Pineapple Quesitos - Puerto Rican Cheese Puff Pastry

 - Cream cheese - ½ cup (4 Oz, softened and at room temperature)

-- Sugar - 2 tbsp + 2 tbsp
+- Sugar - 2 tablespoon + 2 tbsp

 - Vanilla extract - ½ tsp

-- Cream / milk - for brushing the pastry
+- Cream/milk - for brushing the pastry

 - Powdered sugar - to dust over the pastry